komali2/blog/content/posts/my-new-life-stack/index.md

 ## Big TODOs

 ## Review
+What stood out?

+1. Progress on goals:
+   A. Mandarin:
-1. What stood out?
-2.Progress on goals: A. Mandarin: B. Weight Loss: C.
+   B. Weight Loss:
-   Improving engineering:
+   C. Improving engineering:
-2. What gave me energy?
+3. What gave me energy?
-3. What drained my energy?
+4. What drained my energy?
-4. What brought genuine joy?
+5. What brought genuine joy?
-5. What made me feel bored?
+6. What made me feel bored?
-6. When did I feel most myself?
+7. When did I feel most myself?
-7. What surprised me this month?
+8. When did I experience flow?
+When did I feel absorbed?
+9. What activities felt like play?
-8. What activities did I naturally seek out?
+10. What activities did I naturally seek out?
-9. Did anything I explore make me curious?
+11. What made my brain light up?
-10. What habits felt enjoyable or supportive?
+12. What habits felt enjoyable or supportive?
+What activities improved my mood or confidence?
-11. Which habits am I doing out of obligation?
+13. Which habits am I doing out of obligation?
-12. Major accomplishments?
+14. Major accomplishments and minor victories?
-13. Focuses for next month?
+15. Focuses for next month?
-14. Which small experiments genuinely improved my mood or confidence this month?
-15. Where did I unnecessarily push myself too hard?
-What can I release next month?
-16. Did I speak kindly to myself this month?
-When did I struggle most with self-compassion?
-17. What tiny victories can I celebrate this month (especially regarding Mandarin, weight loss, or exercise)?
-18. What feels truly sustainable going forward (diet, exercise, language, emotional health)?
 ```

 ### Task Management